-The Horizontal Line Test Solution
+The Horizontal Line Test Solutions

 • The horizontal line test (HLT) is a visual representation that determines if the inverse of a graph on the coordinate plane is a function by running a horizontal line across the graph.